The JCU Respect program

 JCU's Statement of Commitment

-As an institution dedicated to education and research, and committed to the communities we serve, we have a special responsibility to critically reflect, and create the change that is required, in order that men and women enjoy equal respect free from sexual violence in all its forms.
+As an institution dedicated to education and research, and committed to the communities we serve, we have a special responsibility to critically reflect, and create the change that is required, in order that men and women enjoy equal respect free from violence in all its forms.

 We recognise that institutional structures and individual behaviours within society, and within our own University, need to change and that change can be immensely challenging.
 Change requires examining deeply held beliefs and assumptions, and sustained effort.

-We recognise the material circumstances of peoples’ lives matter, and that the institutions of our society need constant attention to ensure just and equitable outcomes.
+We understand the material circumstances of peoples’ lives matter, and that the institutions of our society need constant attention to ensure just and equitable outcomes.
 Without vigilance, there is risk that some people – by virtue of their identity, ethnicity, sex, abilities, resources or age – are routinely believed, supported and served whilst others are routinely marginalised, disbelieved and forgotten.

 Reviews and Surveys